Competitive Dance Should Be Embraced As A Team Sport By Schools

 Greg Ehrhardt, OnStage Blog Editorial Staff

-I’d look forward to the days I would work with them in the backyard, teaching them everything I knew, and everything I would look up on YouTube.
-I pictured cheering them from the sidelines, hoping they would excel, being happy if they just gave it their best, but also just oozing in the happy memories of my childhood, where my biggest worries were whether I could play wiffle ball past sunset on a summer Saturday.
+I’d look forward to the days I would work with them in the backyard, teaching them everything I knew and everything I would look up on YouTube.
+I pictured cheering them from the sidelines, hoping they would excel, being happy if they gave it their best, but also oozing in the happy memories of my childhood, where my biggest worries were whether I could play wiffle ball past sunset on a summer Saturday.

 Life, as they say, loves throwing you curveballs when you’re expecting fastballs down the middle.

 (To be clear, she could take up any of these team sports 5 years from now.
 There’s no roadmap for when you must play competitively against other kids.
-I firmly believe its more up to the kid than the parent.)
+I firmly believe it’s more up to the kid than the parent.)

-As a kid who was forced into taking up hobbies I had no interest in, I wanted to make sure to support her no matter where her interests took her.
+As a kid who was forced into taking up hobbies, I had no interest in, I wanted to make sure to support her no matter where her interests took her.
 We signed her up for a dance class, and my wife and I could tell there was immediately a connection there that didn’t exist for baseball.
 I was happy but totally ignorant as far as what dance really involved.
-Sure, I knew there was skill, talent, and a lot of effort needed to do dance well, but, as someone who had no idea what a dance recital even 4 years was ago, never mind not knowing anything about tap dancing or ballet, I viewed competitive dance ultimately as a hobby and not much more.
+Sure, I knew there was skill, talent, and a lot of effort needed to do dance well, but as someone who had no idea what a dance recital even 4 years was ago, never mind not knowing anything about tap dancing or ballet, I viewed competitive dance ultimately as a hobby and not much more.

-Boy was I ever wrong about that.
+Boy, was I ever wrong about that.
 I quickly learned that competitive dance is a team sport, 100%.

 Stage fright?
 What the heck was I thinking?
-She was cooler under pressure in front of hundreds of people than Alex Rodriguez was with a 2-strike count, and she wasn’t being paid hundreds of millions of dollars!
+She was cooler under pressure in front of hundreds of people than Alex Rodriguez ever was with a 2-strike count, and she wasn’t being paid hundreds of millions of dollars!

 It took me seeing a dance competition for myself to realize how cool these kids are at a much younger age than most little leaguers would be at the same age.
 I quickly understood competitive dance is as much a team sport as any of the major sports we worship on TV.

-Let’s spell out why
+Let’s spell out why:

-1) Dancing takes as much, if not more coordination than the other sports
+1) Dancing takes as much, if not more, coordination than the other sports

 I totally understand the desire to have your kids recreate your childhood as much as possible; who wouldn’t want them to have the same fun you had?

-This may just be the pioneer in me talking, but life has so many paths to joy.
+This may just be the pioneer in me talking, but life has many paths to joy.
 Why limit yourself to the one you already know?
 Or worse yet, why assume your kids’ interests must be the same as yours?
 Did you want to have all the same interests as your parents?

 Sure, some kids do!
 But your childhood interests do not pass down genetically to your offspring (I don’t think that’s even an aspect of Lamarckism!)